 8:30

-Wake up — water immediately, no phone for 20 minutes
+Wake up — water, no phone for 20 min

 8:50

-Line 1: "Today I am ___" — one word (focused, disciplined, present).
+Line 1: "Today I am ___" (one word).
 Line 2: "My one non-negotiable task today is ___."
 Line 3: "One thing I'm grateful for: ___."
-That's it.
-5 minutes.
-This programs your brain with direction before anyone else gets to it.
+Then read your identity statement aloud once.
+5 minutes total.
+This is your daily reprogramming.

 9:00

 Cold shower.
-Dress properly — as if you have a client meeting today, even at your own office.
-Then eat breakfast at home with your parents.
-Home-cooked: eggs, idli/dosa, curd, fruit.
-This is your first daily act of being an ideal son — sitting with them in the morning, present, not rushing out.
-High protein breakfast also sustains energy until lunch without crashing.
+Dress as if you have a client meeting — even at your own office.
+Dress well, feel different.
+Eat breakfast with your parents at the table.
+Eggs, idli/dosa, curd, fruit — whatever is cooked at home.
+This is your first act of being an ideal son, every day, before 10 AM.

-Ride to office — 10 min, no earphones 3x/week
+Ride to office — 10 min, silent ride 3 days a week

 10:30